DonSuperfo/Xberry-Pi/README.md

 # ZX128-Replica
 This is a ZX Spectrum 128 replica in the form of ZX Spectrum 48 PCB.
 It use original ULA or any replacement.
-PCB is the same size as original ZX Spectrum, can be fit in 48K or 48K+ case.
+PCB is the same size as ZX Spectrum 48, can be fit in 48K or 48K+ case.

 - PCB version 3,
 - 32K ROM and 128K RAM